Launch week — \$5 per coach or \$25 for all 10 with code LAUNCH45

 Gemini Gems are the strongest choice if you're deep in the Google ecosystem — Gmail, Docs, Drive, Calendar.
 The workspace integrations mean a personality-aware Gem can give you advice that's grounded in your actual emails, documents, and schedule, not just abstract context.
 For professional users already living in Google Workspace, that integration is hard to replicate elsewhere.

 Gemini Gems are genuinely useful once you know they exist.
 Most people skip setup because they don't know what to write in the instructions field.
-A Forge Blueprint solves that — complete a free personality quest, export your blueprint, and paste it into your Gem in under ten minutes.
+A coach package solves that — complete a free checkpoint, unlock the coach, and paste the instructions into your Gem with the personality file as a knowledge attachment.
+Under ten minutes.

 Keep reading